DiveGearAdvice.comUpdated June 2026

 Browse All Guides

-Florida has more active divers than any other state east of California.
-Between the Keys, the springs, and the Atlantic wrecks, there is year-round diving within a few hours of most of the state's population.
+I've spent more hours researching Florida diving conditions than any other US state, and it's easy to see why it dominates American diving.
+Between the Keys, the springs, and the Atlantic wrecks, there's year-round diving within a few hours of most of the state's population.
 The gear you need depends entirely on which of Florida's three distinct dive environments you spend most of your time in.

-This guide covers gear recommendations specifically for Florida conditions — water temperatures, visibility patterns, and dive styles that Florida residents actually encounter week after week.
+This guide covers gear recommendations specifically for Florida conditions -- water temperatures, visibility patterns, and dive styles that Florida residents actually encounter week after week.
+I've cross-referenced diver forums, charter operator recommendations, and manufacturer specs to separate what Florida divers genuinely need from what dive shops try to upsell.

 Quick Picks

-BCD for boat divingScubapro Hydros Pro$800View on Amazon →
+BCD for boat divingScubapro Hydros ProCheck Price on Amazon

 Florida's Three Dive Environments